-World Naked Bike Ride – London
+World Naked Bike Ride.
+Take part in London

 What experiences are still on your “things to do” list?
 Ever wanted to cycle naked?
 Ever wanted to cycle naked around London?
 Ever wanted to cycle naked around London with lots of other naked people in front of thousands of tourists?
 Well on Saturday 10th June you have that chance as the ‘World Naked Bike Ride’ rolls into town!

-I first heard about the naked bike ride when I arrived at King’s Cross station with the intention of meeting my travel blogger friend Sarah near Oxford Street.
+I first heard about the world naked bike ride when I arrived at King’s Cross station with the intention of meeting my travel blogger friend Sarah near Oxford Street.
 A tall chap outside the station entrance asked if I was here for the “naked bike ride”.
 Intrigued I said “yes” and proceeded to cycle up King’s Boulevard to Granary Square to see what was going on.

-What was going on was hordes of cyclists congregating and one-by-one getting naked!
+So what was going on was hordes of cyclists congregating and one-by-one getting naked!
 Some reluctantly at first but others with gusto, revealing body paint, slogans and generally a lot of bare flesh.
 Certain faces and “bits” starred out in the photos below to protect peoples’ modesty.

 Not wanting to look too interested in partaking I hung back, while not wanting to look too interested either, i.e. a pervert.
 However an organiser was keen to shepherd people into position so before I knew it I was stripped down down to my black Calvin Klein boxers (I stripped myself down and wasn’t aided in this process) and I was part of the gathered procession.